116davinder/apache-kafka-backup-and-restore/README.md

 * `NUMBER_OF_KAFKA_THREADS` is used to parallelise reading from kafka topic.
 It should not be more than number of partitions.
 * `LOG_LEVEL` values can be found https://docs.python.org/3/library/logging.html#logging-levels
+* `NUMBER_OF_MESSAGE_PER_BACKUP_FILE` will try to keep this number consistent in file but if application got restarted then it may be vary for first back file.

 **Restore Application**
 * it will restore from backup dir into given topic.